Memory Foam Mattress vs Spring Mattress

 Mattress Support Comparison

-- Spring mattresses may give the illusion of comfort at first, with those fancy pillow tops, but as the image shows they do not offer sufficient pressure point relief.
-To your right is a pressure point test from a leading spring mattress indicating pressure points.
+- Spring mattresses may give the illusion of comfort at first, with those fancy pillow-tops, but as the image shows they do not offer sufficient pressure point relief.
+See all that red?
+That's the pain you'll feel from the lack of blood circulation.

-- A spring mattress relies on a varied number of springs which push back against your body, all with the same force.
+- Spring mattresses push back against your body, all with the same force.
 Proper support is impossible because your body does not push evenly.
 This results in pressure points leading to poor blood circulation, tossing and turning, aches and joint pain.
+You don't want that.

 - Fact: Spring mattresses lose 16% of their support in the 1st year alone.